Ally-Financial/watchmen/GET_STARTED.md

 # <img src="core/src/docs/request-response.png" width="800" height="600">

 ---

-## Project Structure

- - To register and inject project's properties Watchmen uses Spring framework

- - To configure Spring to use property file you need to update class called \<SpringConfig\>.java  in src/main/java/com/ally/d3/watchmen/config:

-@PropertySource("config.properties")

----

 ## How to Try This Project

-- Clone project to your local folder
+- Clone example project to your local folder
-- Go to SDK and create new project from existing source (provide path to your folder)
+- Go to SDK and create new project from existing source (provide path to the POM.xml of example project)
 - Watchmen is Maven project - to make sure your project is fine and all dependencies are on place - build it.

        run command:   mvn compile